-So, this graph only can be used for a very rough comparison with other neigbourhoods, or has te be redrawn in a more precise triangular way like Fig. 646 according to the real figures given as well.
+So, this graph only can be used for a very rough comparison with other neigbourhoods, or has te be redrawn in a more precise triangular way like Error!
+Reference source not found. according to the real figures given as well.

-Fig. 925 40% Residential private ground to be sold, 30% pavement and 30% public green
+Fig. 934 40% Residential private ground to be sold, 30% pavement and 30% public green